 The predictive power is, thus, remarkable, but it would be completely lost if we needed to rely on the imperfections of the state that resulted from inflation.
-That is, if the whole picture depended, in a critical way, on the minute deviations from the very simple state that we indicated is thought to describe the universe as it emerges from the inflationary regime, we would not be able to make any predictions.
-It could well be that the structure of our universe today (and the markings on the CMB) depended in that way on the minute inhomogeneities that remained after the inflationary epoch, but in that event, the matching of the spectra of the quantum uncertainties and that of the CMB spectra would be nothing but a miraculous coincidence .
+That is, if the whole picture depended, in a critical way, on the minute deviations from the very simple state that we indicated is thought to describe the universe as it emerges from the inflationary regime, we would not be able to make any predictions at all.
+It could well be that the structure of our universe today (and the markings on the CMB) depended in that way on those minute inhomogeneities, but in that event, the matching of the spectra of the quantum uncertainties and that of the CMB spectra would be nothing but a miraculous coincidence.
 We do not believe in such coincidences; however, that does not mean that we should avoid taking a critical look at the ``successful account".
-In particular we must carefully inquire into the identification of these quantum uncertainties and the spectrum of the seeds of structure that characterize our universe.
-In so doing, one must be careful in taking the simple state that inflation provides as if that was the complete description of the starting point of the whole account, because we have no way of justify saying anything about the remaining imperfections, except to assume that they are exponentially small.
+In particular, we must carefully inquire into the identification of these quantum uncertainties and the perturbation spectrum for the seeds of structure that characterize our universe.
+In so doing, one must be careful in taking the simple state that inflation provides as if that was the complete description of the starting point of the whole account of the origin of these fluctuations, because we have no justification for claiming anything about the remaining imperfections, except that they are exponentially small.